 - Try to book any medical or dental appointments out of academy hours or make them towards the very end of the academy day.
 Please note the academy will not authorise all day absence for medical appointments.

 - Ensure your child is punctual to the Academy

-If your child is unable to attend the Academy, please telephone 01302 651035 and choose option 1 and leave a message on our answer machine or email on email@example.com or you can use the School Comms text messaging service with the reason your child is unable to attend the Academy.
+If your child is unable to attend the Academy, please telephone 01302 651035 and choose option 1, if our phone lines are busy there is an option to leave a message on our answer machine .
+Or you can contact on either of the following, firstname.lastname@example.org , Bromcom text messaging service or via the new MCAS ( My Child at School).
 Please confirm your child’s name, form and the reason for the absence.
 Parents are expected to contact the academy every day their child is absent from the academy.

 Only the academy can authorise an absence.
 An explanation given by a parent is not, necessarily, sufficient for the academy to authorise an absence.